 "Welner's chords resonate with warmth and power and recreate a youthful Tom Petty while the band resounds with old time meets Son Volt."
 Doc Blues, LIBS

 Steve Welner is a New York based singer-songwriter/guitarist steeped in Americana music, and whose writing portrays themes related to the down-trodden, the vanishing landscape, the evils of corporate greed, political corruption, and hypocrisy in general.
 Close listening reveals the subtle black humor and unexpected plot twists.
 It is easy to focus on the hooks and riffs, and completely miss the punch lines.
-He is best known for his work with the bands, The WellDiggers (2008-present) and Fourteen Feet (2001-2008).
+He is best known for his work as frontman for the bands, The WellDiggers (2008-present) and Fourteen Feet (1999-2008).

 Steve began playing the guitar and writing songs at an early age.
 He first picked up a guitar when he was about five years old and began writing songs for his first band at the age of twelve.
-To date, Steve has released five albums; his latest self-titled album, along with four band albums from, The WellDiggers and Fourteen Feet.
-His albums have all received much praise and excellent reviews.
-"Stole Away, the Billy Sessions" (2008), was the number one selling album for 12 weeks on the popular Americana distribution site, Miles of Music, and stayed on their top 10 list for nearly a year.
+Since 2001, Steve has released 6 albums to date, 4 of which were titled under the band names, The WellDiggers and Fourteen Feet.
+He has received much praise for his songwriting, and all of the albums were given excellent reviews.
+The WellDiggers/"Hope and Fear" (2012) was selected as one of the top 10 albums of the year by, American Roots UK's, Mike Morrison and by, Folk 'n Roots 31NR (96.5) DJ, Colin Fielding.
+Fourteen Feet/ "Stole Away, the Billy Sessions" (2008), was the number one selling album for 12 weeks on the popular Americana distribution site, Miles of Music, and stayed on their top 10 list for nearly a year.
 Steve was nominated to the Austin, Texas based Freeform American Roots (FAR) charts as one of the top 5 songwriters of 2008 for the album.
-His album, "Hope and Fear" (2012) was selected as one of the top 10 albums of the year by, American Roots UK's, Mike Morrison and by, Folk 'n Roots 31NR (96.5) DJ, Colin Fielding.